aidankmcalister/JSON-Format/README.md

 }
 ```

-5. To copy the formatted JSON to your clipboard, click the "Copy to Clipboard" button.
+5. To copy the formatted JSON to your clipboard, click the **Copy to Clipboard** button.

 **Example:**